Libya says Gaddafi spy chief arrested in Mauritania

 The ICC has charged Senussi and Gaddafi's son Saif al-Islam as being "indirect co-perpetrators" of murder and persecution.

-But Guillaume Denoix de Saint Marc, president of the families association for the UTA bombing, said they were counting on France to ensure Senussi faced justice for the attack.
+But Guillaume Denoix de Saint Marc, president of the families association for the UTA bombing, said they counted on France to ensure Senussi faced justice for the attack.

 "We never lost hope that those responsible for this attack, the most deadly that has hit France, would face justice," he said in a statement.